norvig/paip-lisp/docs/chapter17.md

 The function returns nil and thus immediately stops the propagation if there is an impossible vertex.
 Otherwise, propagation continues until there are no more changes to the labelings.

-The whole propagation algorithm is started by a call to `every in print-labelings,` which propagates constraints from each vertex in the diagram.
+The whole propagation algorithm is started by a call to `every` in `print-labelings`, which propagates constraints from each vertex in the diagram.
 But it is not obvious that this is all that is required.
 After propagating from each vertex once, couldn't there be another vertex that needs relabeling?
 The only vertex that could possibly need relabeling would be one that had a neighbor changed since its last update.
-But any such vertex would have been visited by `propagate-constraint,` since we propagate to all neighbors.
+But any such vertex would have been visited by `propagate-constraint`, since we propagate to all neighbors.
 Thus, a single pass through the vertexes, compounded with recursive calls, will find and apply all possible constraints.

 The next question worth asking is if the algorithm is guaranteed to terminate.